 Boyer was organized in 1942 by a group of doctors, parents and volunteers to provide services for children with cerebral palsy in a community setting.
-Today, 75 years later, Boyer continues to be a leader and highly-valued resource in the community promoting services for children with neuromuscular disabilities and developmental delays.
+Today, nearly 80 years later, Boyer continues to be a leader and highly-valued resource in the community promoting services for children with neuromuscular disabilities and developmental delays.

 Throughout its history, Boyer staff, Board, parents and volunteers have played active roles in establishing services in the community for children with cerebral palsy and other neuromuscular disorders.
 Boyer promoted acceptance of children with cerebral palsy into the public schools in the fifties.
 It has provided trained staff in outlying areas through its professional education program, which began in the late sixties.
 Boyer was one of two programs (the other a hospital) upon which the state modeled its Neuromuscular Center Program.
 In the late seventies, Boyer trained doctors to identify infants at an early age so they could receive the benefits of early intervention.

 Since 1968, Boyer Children’s Clinic has had a major impact on the treatment of children with cerebral palsy in the United States.
 In that year, Boyer became a leading training center for the NeuroDevelopmental Treatment Method (NDT), a standard therapy method for children with cerebral palsy.
 More than 1,700 doctors, nurses, teachers, physical, occupational and speech therapists have come from 46 states, 6 Canadian provinces, Mexico, South Africa, Sweden, Puerto Rico, Belgium, India and New Zealand, to be trained in the NDT method.
 In the Northwest alone, students have come from 66 separate cities in Washington, 14 in Oregon, 5 in Alaska, 5 in Idaho, and 17 in British Columbia.